KBlixt/PlexDBI/README.md

 # PlexDBI

+# SCRIPT IS CURRENTLY BROKEN.
+RUNNING SCRIPT RESULT IN PLEX SHUTDOWN.

 This Python3 script is intended to manipulate Plex's homescreen table "Recently added movies" it can also use the tmdb-api if the user have an api key.
 Otherwise that'll be ignored.